-The following summarises the rules and other information relevant to the Walter Hussey Composition Competition.
-If you have any questions that are not answered below then please contact us and we will get back to you asap.
+The following summarises the rules and other information relevant to the 2020 Walter Hussey Composition Competition.
+If you have any questions that are not answered below then please also read the FAQs blog post.
+If your questions are still not answered then please contact us and we will get back to you asap.

-The competition is open to anyone aged 16 or over, from anywhere in the world.
+The competition is open to anyone aged between 16 and 24 (with a birth date on or after 1st July 1995), from anywhere in the world.
 There is no fee to enter.

-The piece submitted should be on the theme of ‘Gold’ to reflect the upcoming 50th anniversary of Reading Phoenix Choir.
+The piece submitted should be inspired by the theme of ‘New Horizons’ to reflect the aspirations of young musicians and of Reading Phoenix Choir looking forward after its 50th anniversary.

 The format of the piece should be for a 50-strong mixed voice choir, and should therefore be somewhere from SATB to SSAATTBB.
 Composers may include solo lines if desired.

-The piece should be able to be performed a cappella and should be approximately 3 minutes long.
+The piece should be able to be performed a cappella and from memory and should therefore be approximately 3 minutes long.

 The piece can be in any language, but if not English then a translation should be provided along with a pronunciation guide if necessary.